 Humans have known for many thousands of years that being in nature can help you to relax and feel less stress.
 These days many of us live in urban environments with little opportunity for interaction with nature, but we can still create green spaces indoors with a home of houseplants.

-Living room plants are on trend right now, with varieties like the Fiddle Leaf Fig and Monstera or Swiss Cheese Plant popping up all over Instagram.
+More and more people are realising that house plants are good for you, with living room plants are on trend right now.
+You’ve probably noticed plants like the Fiddle Leaf Fig and Monstera (also known as the Swiss Cheese Plant) popping up all over Instagram.
 But good plants for indoors don’t only look attractive in your home, but they can have a hugely positive effect on your wellbeing too.

 Gardening has been shown to reduce stress and depression as it has a therapeutic effect that’s almost like meditation.
 If you’re a city dweller or just don’t have time for full-on gardening, bringing it indoors on a smaller scale and caring for some indoor plants will have a similar effect.